anskarl/LoMRF/doc/3_weight_learning.md

 * `-ilpSolver --ilp-solver <lpsolve | ojalgo | gurobi>` **[Optional]** Specify which solver to use.
 We can choose between the open-source solvers [LPSolve](http://lpsolve.sourceforge.net/5.5/) and [ojAlgo](http://ojalgo.org/), as well as the commercial solver [Gurobi](http://www.gurobi.com/).
 By default LoMRF uses the open-source solver LPSolve.

-* `-lossAugmented --loss-augmented` **[Optional]** Enables loss augmented inference (also known as seperation oracle) using the Hamming loss function by adding to the objective function during inference additional loss terms.
+* `-lossAugmented --loss-augmented` **[Optional]** Enables loss augmented inference (also known as separation oracle) using the Hamming loss function by adding to the objective function during inference additional loss terms.

 * `-nonMarginRescaling --non-margin-rescaling` **[Optional]** Do not rescale the margin by the loss during Max-Margin learning.